Tinkerjoe-Git/Deck-Builder/README.md

 4. Run 'rails s' in your terminal to create our local environment,

-5. Use cntl(or 'cmd') + left click on the local host link that shotgun gives you, this will take us into the app, enjoy.
+5. Use cntl(or 'cmd') + left click on the local host link that Rails / Puma output, this will take us into the web app, enjoy.

 ## Built With